UCF vs. UConn NCAA Football Odds, Plays and Insights | November 20, 2021

 UConn Stats and Trends

-- UConn has played 10 games, with five wins against the spread.
+- UConn has five wins against the spread in 10 games this season.

-- So far this season, the Huskies have been installed as underdogs by a 30.5-point margin or more four times and are 3-1 ATS in those contests.
+- The Huskies have an ATS record of 3-1 in their four games as an underdog of 30.5 points or more this season.

-- UConn's games this season have gone over the total in four out of nine opportunities (44.4%).
+- UConn has eclipsed the over/under in 44.4% of its opportunities this season (four times in nine games with a set point total).

-- The Huskies have turned the ball over one more time (18 total) than the Knights have forced a turnover (17) this season.
+- This year the Huskies have turned the ball over 18 times, one more than the Knights' takeaways (17).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.